rhaiscript/book/src/language/fn-namespaces.md

 global namespace, in the above search order.

-Therefore, function calls in Rhai are _late_ bound &ndash; meaning that the function called cannot be determined or guaranteed and there is no way to _lock down_ the function being called.
+Therefore, function calls in Rhai are _late_ bound &ndash; meaning that the function called cannot be determined or guaranteed; there is no way to _lock down_ the function being called.
 This aspect is very similar to JavaScript before ES6 modules.

 ```rust no_run